-This self-paced course offers great value for money and it’s a viable prep option if you’re willing to supplement it with extra materials (like a book which includes at least 10 extra full-length practice tests).
+This self-paced course offers great value for money and it’s a viable prep option if you’re willing to supplement it with extra materials (like a book that includes at least 10 extra full-length practice tests).

 The course comes in different variations.
 You can either select the 1-month option for $279, or the most recommended 12-month option for $299.
 It’s always great to have access for longer because around 1/4 of students who take the exam will have to retake it over the course of the year to get their desired score.

-For $299 you will get access to over 7,000 practice questions which appeared on previous LSATs.
+For $299 you will get access to over 7,000 practice questions that appeared on previous LSATs.
 You will also get your hands on 550 extra practice questions prepared by the designers of the course.